 Aliases are now available for our regular supporters.
 By regular supporters we think of those who contribute the equivalent of at least one cup of coffee a month.
 It is not that we are promoting coffee, on the contrary - coffee is actually quite the symbol for exploitation and inequality so we thought that it is a good way to let people measure themselves how much they can give.
 We found this list of coffee cup prices around the world, it might not be very accurate, but it gives a good indication of the different fares.
 Please take time to consider your contribution.
 If you can 'buy' us one cup of Rio De Janeiro coffee a month that's OK, but If you can afford a Double Decaf Soy Frappuccino With An Extra Shot And Cream a month, then you can really help us keep the Disroot platform running and make sure it is available for free for other people with less means.

-If you already donated to disroot in the past and would still like to get aliases please get in contact with us.
+If you already donated to Disroot in the past and would still like to get aliases please get in contact with us.

 For information on howto to setup your new email aliases check our howto section

 The best email experience is through somewhat forgotten native email clients.
-There is plenty of E-mail clients for desktop or mobile devices, using those is usually much more convenient then login in to the web-client every time.
+There is plenty of E-mail clients for desktop or mobile devices, using those is usually much more convenient than login in to the web-client every time.
 Below we mention just a few, but similar configuration applies to most of email clients out there:

 - Desktop: Thunderbird (most popular open source email client by Mozilla).